A man practicing mindfulness exercises, sitting cross-legged with eyes closed and hands resting on his knees in a calm indoor setting.

 You don’t need special equipment or a dedicated space.

-Sit or lie comfortably, and guide yourself through a scan.
+Sit or lie comfortably and guide yourself through the scan.

-If you prefer, you can use apps that offer guided Body Scan sessions, making it easy to practice anytime you have a free moment.
+If you prefer, there are apps with guided Body Scan sessions that make it easy to practice anytime you have a free moment.

-With regular practice, the Body Scan can become a natural and welcome part of your daily routine, helping you stay grounded, relaxed, and more connected to your body and mind.
+With regular practice, the Body Scan can become a natural part of your day, a small, intentional pause that helps you feel grounded, relaxed, and more connected to your body and mind.

 Mindful Walking